-AVR DDS signal generator uses R-2R digital to analog (DAC) converter This is a simplest solution where resistors are connected in a ladder:
+AVR DDS signal generator uses R-2R digital to analog (DAC) converter.
+This is the simplest solution where resistors are connected in a ladder:

 In this schematic R=10kohm.
-By using 8 bits and 5V step value is about 18.5mV.
+By using 8 bits and 5V step, a value is about 18.5mV.
 This is enough for getting average quality signals.

 - Impulse (SQ);

 Universal output (OUT) is a signal output from DAC.
 This output is to form various signals like sawtooth, sine, square, triangle.

 PWM channel is used to form for PWM signal output – directly from timer.

 SQ channel is additional channel to form square pulses or second PWM signal.
 Will be implemented in future.